sdbc-tech/sdbc-tech/README.md

 If you have any questions, feel free to reach out to us:

-- Email: [your@email.com]
+- Email: sdbctechclub@gmail.com
 - Twitter: [@yourTwitterHandle]
 - Join our [Discord](link-to-discord) community for discussions and updates.

-Thank you for your interest in [College Organization Name]!
+Thank you for your interest in SDBC CS Organization!